Higgins Park and Playfield Reserve Masterplan

 • Hi, Please shed some further light on this response ?
 I thought if Option 1 is chosen both the Football Club and Hockey would share the Oval?
 But reading your answer it seems that if Option 1 or 2 are chosen then football needs to move?
 Thanks for your feedback and question, Emma72.
 If either option 1 or option 2 is selected as the preferred option, an alternative location will be confirmed for the football club.
 There have been two locations identified within the Town that could spatially accommodate the football club however as these are currently already being used by other sporting clubs, significant upgrades would need to occur before relocation.
 This would require further planning and engagement process with the community.

-Stephen McFarlane asked over 3 years ago
+Stephen McFarlane asked about 4 years ago

 Apologies – this was an error in the response.
 Option 1 may require additional overflow space for the Vic Park Raiders Junior Football Club, however the relocation of the club is relevant only to option 2.